Metastem/Scribe/README.md

 I'd love it if you deployed your own version of this app!
 A [few others](docs/instances.md) have already.
 To do so currently will take some knowledge of how a webserver runs.
 This app is built with the [Lucky framework](https://luckyframework.org) and there are a bunch of different ways to deploy.
 The main instance runs on [Ubuntu](https://luckyframework.org/guides/deploying/ubuntu) but there are also directions for [Heroku](https://luckyframework.org/guides/deploying/heroku) or [Dokku](https://luckyframework.org/guides/deploying/dokku).

-One thing to note is that this app doesn't currently use a database.
-Any instructions around postgres can be safely ignored.
-However, Lucky (and it's dependency Avram) do require a `DATABASE_URL` formatted for postgres.
-It doesn't need to be the URL of an actual database server though.
-Here's mine: `DATABASE_URL=postgres://does@not/mater`

 Hopefully a more comprehensive guide will be written at some point, but for now feel free to reach out to the [mailing list](https://lists.sr.ht/~edwardloveall/scribe) if you have any questions.

 ### Docker (Unsupported)